-2001/2 2002/3 Develop systems for information on corporate matters to be accessible to all staff From July 2001 To date information on public folders and staff briefing newsletters have been developed Develop an annual questionnaire for staff feedback on internal communications, and incorporate the findings in From an internal strategy.
-Sept 2001 1 The first survey was undertaken and results/actions being looked at by internal officers group.
-Set up an internal group of 'key communicators' from each department to help develop and deliver an internal From relations strategy Nov 2001 Meeting in February Develop a corporate internal communications strategy By April 2002 The above group will contribute to this Proactively highlight achievements by staff in local and specialist press.
+2001/2 2002/3 Develop systems for information on corporate matters to be accessible to all staff From To date information on public folders and staff briefing newsletters have been developed July 2001 Develop an annual questionnaire for staff feedback on internal communications, and incorporate the findings in From internal communications, and incorporate the findings in an internal strategy.
+Sept 2001 1 The first survey was undertaken and results/ actions being looked at by internal officers group.
+Set up an internal group of 'key communicators' from apple department to help develop and deliver on internal From each department to help develop and deliver an internal relations strategy Nov 2001 Meeting in February Develop a corporate internal communications strategy By April 2002 The above group will contribute to this Proactively highlight achievements by staff in local and specialist press.
 Being developed Being developed, coverage achieved so far included grounds maintenance staff winning national award and staff donating toys.